jakeod99/heartbit-admin-portal/README.md

 # HeartBit Admin Portal

+***Warning**: Just before graduation, I forked this repo for others to carry on with potential future development.
+While this is the original repo, this is **not** the most up-to-date, nor is it the source Vercel uses to host.
+For that, look here: https://github.com/heartbitbaschnagel/heartbit-admin*

-To visit the HeartBit Admin Portal, follow this link: https://heartbit-admin-portal.vercel.app/
+~~To visit the HeartBit Admin Portal, follow this link: https://heartbit-admin-portal.vercel.app/~~

 This site was built with Next.js and is hosted on Vercel.